Maguro bōchō

-The maguro bōchō is a long knife with a blade length of 30 cm (12 inches) to 150 cm (60 inches) in addition to a long handle.
+The magurobōchō is a long knife with a blade length of 30 cm (12 inches) to 150 cm (60 inches) in addition to a long handle.
 It can fillet a tuna in a single cut, although usually two people are needed to handle the knife and the tuna.
+Often they are used by two people simultaneously, where the second person handles the other end, using a towel wrapped around the blade for protection.
 The flexible blade can be curved to match the shape of the spine to minimize the amount of meat remaining on the tuna carcass.